Semigroups of isometries of the hyperbolic plane: Exceptional semigroups

 Suppose now that there is an element $f$ of $\mathcal{F}\setminus\mathcal{F}_0$ that fixes $0$ or $\infty$.
 Let us assume that $f$ fixes $\infty$ (the other case can be deduced from this case by conjugating $S$ by the map $1/z$).
 Then $f(z)=az+b$, where $a,b>0$.
 Let $g(z)=\lambda z$.
 Observe that

 Therefore the map $h(z)=az$ is an accumulation point of $S$ in $\mathcal{M}$.
-By composing $h$ with the maps $g$ and $g^{-1}$ we see that the identity is an accumulation point of $S$ too, so $S$ is not semidiscrete. \end{proof}
+By composing powers of $h$ with the maps $g$ and $g^{-1}$ we see that the identity map is an accumulation point of $S$ too, so $S$ is not semidiscrete. \end{proof}

 We recall from the introduction that an exceptional semigroup $S$ is a semigroup that lies in $\mathcal{M}(J)$, for some closed interval $J$, such that the elements of $S$ that fix $J$ as a set form a nontrivial discrete group, and such that there is another element of $S$ outside this discrete group that fixes one of the end points of $J$.
 Theorem~\ref{ioe} tells us that exceptional semigroups are not semidiscrete.